 We asked Patrick Carolan, Technical Director / Certification Auditor / DPO at CRIBB Cyber Security, for his thoughts on the situation:

-“Having worked in Cyber Security for many years, myself and the team here at CRIBB are no strangers to cyber-criminals taking advantage of difficult circumstances to cause chaos but this particular scenario is especially serious.
+“I have worked in Cyber Security for many years, as has the team here at CRIBB.
+We are therefore no strangers to cyber-criminals taking advantage of difficult circumstances to cause chaos.
+This particular scenario is especially serious though.

-“The key things right now are prevention and mitigation; Interpol have been fairly swift in their response so now it is a question of stemming the ransomware attacks.
-From what I have heard, emails are the main cause behind the ransomware spreading so healthcare companies and hospitals all need to ensure that their hardware and software is up to date, plus they should be backing up all essential files.
-These should be stored separately from their main systems, too.”
+“The key things right now are prevention and mitigation.
+Interpol have been fairly swift in their response so now it is a question of stemming the ransomware attacks.
+From what I have heard, emails are the main cause behind the ransomware spreading.
+Critical healthcare institutions, companies and hospitals all then need to ensure that their hardware and software is up to date.
+They should be backing up all essential files too, storing them separately from their main systems.”

-A difficult time for the world just became a little more difficult, but if we all work together against these varied, common ‘aggressors’, then we have every chance of getting through.
+A difficult time for the world just became a little more difficult.
+However, if we all work together against these varied, common ‘aggressors’, then we have every chance of getting through.

 Interpol – A.K.A.
 ‘The International Criminal Police Organisation’, an organisation that facilitates worldwide cooperation between police forces